damavis/airflow-hop-plugin/README.md

     first_pipe >> second_pipe >> work_test
 ```

-It's important to point out that both the workflow and pipeline parameters must be a relative path parting from the project's directory.
+It's important to point out that both the workflow and pipeline parameters within their respective operators must be a relative path parting from the project's directory.

 ### 5. Create an Airflow Connection
 To correctly use the operators you must create a new [Airflow connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html).
 There are multiple ways to do so and whichever you want can be used, but it should have these values for the following attributes: